S.H.I.E.L.D.: S.T.R.I.K.E.

 S.T.R.I.K.E.
 (Special Tactical Response for International Key Emergencies) was a British agency, unrelated to but run along similar lines to S.H.I.E.L.D.
 Disbanded after being infiltrated and taken over by a criminal organization, one of its members was the future X-Man Psylocke.
 It was introduced in Marvel UK's Captain Britain #17 (February 2, 1977).

 EuroM.I.N.D. and S.H.A.P.E.

 EuroM.I.N.D.
 (European Monitoring Investigation and Enforcement Division) is a European subdivision of S.H.I.E.L.D. that later fell under the control of the S.H.A.P.E.
 (Supreme Headquarters Allied Powers Europe) council.
 EuroM.I.N.D.'s director is François Borillon.
 Its agents include the science reconnaissance group Eurolab and the combat specialist Task Force group, who both then merged into one group known as Euroforce.

 S.T.A.K.E.

 S.T.A.K.E.
 (Special Threat Assessment for Known Extranormalities) is a S.H.I.E.L.D. subsidiary that specializes in dealing with supernatural occurrences.
+S.T.A.K.E. first appeared in S.H.I.E.L.D.
+Vol. 3 #9 (October 2015) and was created by Al Ewing and Stefano Caselli.